mamonu/dbt-getting-started/README.md

 <br/><br/>

+💡 **SQLTools Configuration Tips**:

-💡 **Tip**: Once installed, configure SQLTools to connect to your DuckDB database, which exists in `/reports/jaffle_shop.duckdb`and you'll be able to explore your transformed data with ease!
+- Once installed, configure SQLTools to connect to your DuckDB database, which exists in `/reports/jaffle_shop.duckdb`and you'll be able to explore your transformed data with ease!

+- when asked about the location of your DB when creating the connection just put `/workspaces/{NAME_OF_YOUR_REPO}/reports/jaffle_shop.duckdb` taking care to change {NAME_OF_YOUR_REPO} to the name of your repo !

+- you might be asked to install a few bits the first time ...
+Just install them.

+- sqlfluff can be uninstalled as it constantly spamming messages that are not at the moment important.

+- Also remember that when connected for the first time to the DuckDB database to run `SET SCHEMA 'analytics';` so you can see the result of your dbt transformations

 <br/><br/>